cannabis plant in soil - When To Transplant Cannabis

 Reading the Signs in Leaf Size and Plant Shape

-But how do you know when it’s the right time to transplant?
-While timing is crucial, it’s also important to pay attention to other indicators that your plants are ready for a new home.
+But how do you know when to transplant cannabis and when the timing is right?
+While timing is crucial, it’s equally important to watch for other signs that your plants are ready for a new home.
 One key indicator is the size of the leaves and the overall shape of the plant.
-If you notice that the leaves are crowded together or the plant has become bushy, it may be a sign that it’s time for a bigger container.
-Transplanting at this stage will allow the plant to spread out its roots and continue to grow vigorously.
+If you notice the leaves are crowded or the plant has become bushy, it may be a sign that it’s time for a bigger container.
+Transplanting at this stage will allow the plant to spread its roots and continue to grow vigorously.

 Root Health Signals